Rockingham, Western Australia: Sport

 Mike Barnett Sports Complex is a seven-court multi-purpose community facility situated on Dixon Road.
 The stadium was opened in the 1980s and is the home of the Rockingham Flames, who play in the NBL1 West.
+It was named after Rockingham MLA Mike Barnett.

 Notable sights

 Catalpa memorial

 On 9 September 2005, a memorial was unveiled at Palm Beach, Rockingham, to commemorate the Catalpa rescue, the famous escape of six Irish Fenian convicts from Fremantle Prison on 17–18 April 1876.
 After journeying south from Fremantle by horse-drawn cart, the escapees were rowed from the beach to the Catalpa, an American whaler.
 The perilous flight succeeded in the face of an overnight storm and naval interception at dawn.
-The memorial consists of six wild geese in flight symbolic of the flight to freedom and, to all Irish people, emigration.
-This is mounted on a plinth built with stones from ship's ballast.
+The memorial consists of six wild geese in flight, symbolic of the flight to freedom and, to all Irish people, emigration.
+The wild geese are also a reference to the newspaper The Wild Goose, which took its name from the Flight of the Wild Geese.
+The memorial is mounted on a plinth built with stones from ship's ballast.
 Mounted on the plinth are six granite panels sandblasted with photos of the six Fenian prisoners and a granite dedication stone.
 At the outer circumference of the circle there are six bronze plaques bearing text inscriptions from the Wild Goose Journal which the Fenians had written on board the Hougoumont as prisoners on their voyage to Australia.
 Creation of the memorial was initiated and documented by Francis Conlan and executed by Joan Walsh-Smith and Charles Smith.
 Historical information was sourced from The Fenian Wild Geese: from the last convict ship to the Catalpa rescue by Ormonde D. P. Waters (Catalpa Publications, 2011).